alialaba/budgety/README.md

 - Number formatting
 - improve input field UX

+## Updating the percentage in the controller:

+- Reinforcing the concepts and technques learnt so far

 \***\*\*\*\*\***\*\***\*\*\*\*\***Tips on Module:\***\*\*\*\*\***\*\***\*\*\*\*\***

 - Module is an important aspect of any robust applications architecture